 If you are having difficulty coping with a work situation, you are encouraged to discuss it thoroughly with your manager.
-If you need additional help, you may contact the Human Resources representative or the office of Equal Employment Opportunity & Employee Relations at [email protected] for advice.
+If you need additional help, you may contact the Human Resources representative or the office of Equal Employment Opportunity & Access at [email protected] for advice.

 Staff members are expected to present a professional image to clients, visitors, customers and the public.
 Acceptable personal appearance, like proper maintenance of work areas, is an ongoing requirement of employment.